magma/magma/docs/readmes/howtos/5g_nsa_support.md

 - HSS in response adds Extended Max-Requested-BW-UL and Extended Max-Requested-BW-DL AVP in Update Location Answer message to the MME.

 - In the Initial Context Setup Request message sent by MME to the eNB over S1AP, MME adds Extended UE-AMBR UL and Extended UE-AMBR DL values in order to accommodate AMBR values larger than 10Gb/s in the uplink and downlink direction respectively.
+This feature is currently under development and will be added in the next release.

 ![NSA IEs Addition](assets/lte/NSA-IE-Addition.png?raw=true "NSA IEs Addition")